jmmorato/openddsharp/Documentation/articles/how_to_build.md

 export TAO_ROOT="/Users/josemorato/Projects/OPENDDSHARP/OPENDDSHARP/ext/OpenDDS_osx-arm64/ACE_wrappers/TAO"
 ```

+> **Tip — permanent environment variables:**
-Ensure that the environment variables are permanently set in your development environment
+> Ensure that the environment variables are permanently set in your development environment
-(e.g., by adding the export statements to your shell profile or in the Windows Environment Variables dialog) to avoid
+> (e.g., by adding the export statements to your shell profile or in the Windows Environment Variables dialog) to avoid
-having to set them manually before each build.
+> having to set them manually before each build.

 ---